Forcing Encryption in SQL Server

 The certificate must be issued for Server Authentication.
 The name of the certificate must be the fully qualified domain name (FQDN) of the computer.

-The above is a little note in amongst a bunch of pertinent info, found here; Microsoft Docs – Enable Encrypted Connections – Remarks
+The above is a note in amongst a bunch of pertinent info, found in the MS Docs for this.

-I’m using a New-SelfSignedCertificate for this tutorial and creating it with PowerShell.
+I’m using a New-SelfSignedCertificate for this tutorial, creating the certificate with PowerShell .

-Before running the following PowerShell script, amend .pfk output file location & DNS Names.
+Before running the following PowerShell script, amend .pfk output file location and DNS Names to your own.

 New-SelfSignedCertificate -DnsName lab-sql1.whyte.net -CertStoreLocation cert:\LocalMachine\My -FriendlyName lab-sql1-cert -KeySpec KeyExchange -NotAfter (get-date).AddYears(99)